thkukuk/atomic-updates_and_etc/README.md

 everything below `/usr/lib/sysimage` is not really intiutive and has already conflicts (e.g. rpm).
 Other suggestions were `/usr/etc` as already used by some distributions or `/usr/sysconfig`.
-While in discussions most people would prefer `/usr/etc`, there is a big problem with this directory: quite some Linux and Non-Linux distributions are using this directory already, but with anther purpose.
-So this distributions would not be able to follow us.
+While in discussions most people would prefer `/usr/etc`, there is a risk, since some Linux and Non-Linux Distributions are using this directory already, which could come to conflicts.
 The general comment about `/usr/sysconfig` was, people will confuse it with `/etc/sysconfig` and thus they will not support it.
-Currently, `/usr/config` is the most promising directory.
+Currently, `/usr/etc` is still the most promising directory.